jspm/generator/README.md

 With the import map embedded in this way, all javascript `import` statements executed by that page will have access to the defined mappings.
 This enables the use of bare-specifier imports, such as `import 'lit/html.js'` or `import 'react'`, directly in the browser!

 Dynamically injecting `<script type="importmap">` tags using JavaScript will also work, provided that no modules try to use an import mapping before the injection occurs.
-For dynamic import map injection workflows, creating an IFrame for each import map and injecting the maps into these frames can be used as a work-around.
+For dynamic import map injection, creating an IFrame for each map and injecting the maps into these frames can be used as a work-around.

 To target browsers without import map support, we recommend the [ES Module Shims](https://github.com/guybedford/es-module-shims) polyfill.
 This is a highly optimized polyfill with near-native performance - see the [performance benchmarks](https://github.com/guybedford/es-module-shims/blob/main/bench/README.md).